nestipy/nestipy/site/openapi/start.md

 ### Swagger

-This is how config swagger with Nestipy.
+This is how configure swagger with Nestipy.

 ```python
 from nestipy.core.nestipy_factory import NestipyFactory